AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/certifications.md

 # Certifications {#certifications}

-Learning Manager&nbsp;Learning Programs&nbsp;are renamed to&nbsp;Learning Paths.&nbsp;This change happens immediately&nbsp;after the October 2021 release and&nbsp;the terminology of&nbsp;Learning Path&nbsp;is&nbsp;reflected for all roles.
+Learning Manager Learning Programs are renamed to Learning Paths.
+This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

 Learn how to create certifications, enroll learners, and edit published certifications.